How To Score Sourdough Bread (Tips For Beginners)

 A sharp razor blade is essential for scoring.
 Dull blades will drag across the dough, marring the score and making intricate patterns impossible.

 Keep a supply of razors on hand for scoring.
 Switch to a new razor when the blade starts to drag through the dough.
+I like to purchase razors in bulk from amazon.

-Bonus tip: Dip the razor in a little water or oil between each score to encourage the blade to glide through the dough.
+Tip: Dip the razor in a little water or oil between each score to encourage the blade to glide through the dough.

 4. Make Swift, Confident Strokes